 8. It’s so easy to get off the beaten path in the Balkans

 One thing I love so much about the Balkans is that tourism there is still in its beginning stages.
-Cities like Kotor are quite built up — but visit nearby Ulcinj or Zabljak and you’ll find hidden gems everywhere you look.
+Balkan cities like Kotor are quite built up — but visit nearby Ulcinj or Zabljak and you’ll find hidden gems everywhere you look.
 Mostar is huge with day trippers from Dubrovnik — but quiet Trebinje is stunning with only a handful of foreigners visiting at any given time.
 Buzzing Belgrade is well-loved by many for good reason, but quiet Novi Sad just an hour north is even more beautiful.

 9. The Balkans are perfect for history lovers

 The Balkan peninsula is one of the most historically rich regions of Europe, with countless empires converging and fighting for dominance, shaping the culture, language, and history.
 Where else can you find prehistoric artifacts, Greek and Roman ruins, Ottoman relics, and Communist monuments all in one region, let alone city?

 I can think of precious few other places where the history is so rich and layered as in the Balkans.